Hackingzone/airgeddon/README.md

 ### Known Incompatibilities

 - Impossible compatibility for Mac OSX at the moment:
- - *Bash version* &#8592; it can be avoided upgrading to 4 or later, this is not the real problem :smile:
+ - *Bash version* &#8592; it can be avoided upgrading it using brew or however, this is not the real problem :smile:
  - *Aircrack suite* &#8592; this suite for OSX does not support `airodump` and `aireplay`
  - *Wireless tools* &#8592; `iwconfig` does not exist for OSX, and `airport` command cannot be used.
 It generates different outputs
 - Incompatible with OpenBSD and FreeBSD.
 They are Unix systems but they have some differences with Linux: